-II.Chairperson Remarks
+II.
+Chairperson Remarks

-III.Report Items
+III.
+Report Items

-- (I) The Company's 2023 Business Report. - (II) The Company's 2023 Audit Committee's Review Report. - (III) Report of 2023 Remuneration Report for the Company's Employees and Directors. - (IV) Report on the 2023 Cash Dividends Paid from Earning Distribution. - (V) Land Development Status of the Company. - (VI) Report on the establishment of the Company's Code of Ethical Conduct. - (VII)Report on the establishment of the Company's Ethical Corporate Management Best Practice Principles.
+- (I) The Company's 2024 Business Report. - (II) The Company's 2024 Audit Committee's Review Report. - (III)Report of 2024 Remuneration Report for the Company's Employees and Directors. - (IV)Report on the 2024 Cash Dividends Paid from Earning Distribution. - (V) Land Development Status of the Company.

-IV.Recognitions
+IV.
+Recognitions

-- (I) Annual business report and financial statements 2023. - (II) Proposal of the Company's 2023 Earnings Distribution Table.
+- (I) Annual business report and financial statements 2024. - (II) Proposal of the Company's 2024 Earnings Distribution Table.

-V.Discussions
+V. Discussions

-(I) Motion of amendments of part of the Company's "Operational Procedures for "Acquisition or Disposal of Assets" has been approved.
+- (I) Motion of amendments to part of the provisions of the Company's "Article of Incorporation". - (II) Motion of amendments of part of the Company's "Operational Procedures for "Acquisition or Disposal of Assets" has been approved.

-VI.Election
+VI.
+Election